julianasmitheti/juliana-html-css/README.md

 # Juliana's html css assignment

-This is due at the end of the week
+This is due at the end of the week.